AckeeCZ/ackee-gradle-plugin/README.md

 ## Publishing

-Plugins can be published to specialized Gradle repository https://plugins.gradle.org/.
-Unfortunately there were some problems syncing the project when the plugin was retrieved from Gradle repository.
-To work around the issue, the plugin is now uploaded to bintray and jcenter.

-Publishing process to bintray is the same as for any standard library.
+Plugin is stored on Maven Central repository.
+Publishing process is the same as for any other library stored on Maven Central and the guide for that can be found on Ackee Android hub.